Non-local parameter degeneracy in the intrinsic space of gravitational-wave signals from extreme-mass-ratio inspirals: Implications for data analysis

-where we take $C=100$, $V_0=10^{18}$ and $\alpha=7$.
-Even in the most conservative case of $r=1$, the set has a vanishingly small volume of $\sim10^{-12}$.
-Now, we started this analysis by considering in isolation the sum of two signal injections.
+We started this analysis by considering in isolation the sum of two signal injections.
 For a set of $N$ injections, there are $N(N-1)/2$ such sums.
 The random variables $\beta_i$ associated with these sums are of course correlated, but it is conservative to treat them as i.i.d.\! in this context.
-For $N=200$, say, the volume of the set of points where any $\beta_i\geq1$ is increased by a factor of $\sim10^4$ to $\sim10^{-8}$---this is still completely negligible relative to $V_0\sim10^{18}$.
+A plausible middle-ground estimate for the number of resolvable EMRI signals that might be present in the LISA data stream is $N=200$, as considered in Sec.\,\ref{sec:confusion}.
+For such a set of signals, the probability that any $\beta_i\geq1$ is increased only by a factor of $\sim10^4$ (to $\sim10^{-26}$, if we take $r=1$ and $\Omega_\mathrm{max}=0.8$).
+Thus it is highly improbable for the sum of any two signals in the data to mimic a non-existent third signal (in the continuum of possible signals) so well that the best-fit template actually corresponds to the latter, rather than either of the two actual signals.

+What about the possibility of three actual signals coincidentally summing to mimic a non-existent fourth signal?
+Intuition indicates that such an occurrence is even more improbable than the two-signal case, although an extension of the above analysis to three signals is somewhat non-trivial.
+Nevertheless, we may construct a back-of-the-envelope argument by restricting to specific sub-cases of the two scenarios.
+For a small set of $M$ injections $h_j$ with the same optimal SNR $\rho$, consider the probability that the overlap $\Omega_j$ of each injection with a given template $h(\boldsymbol{\theta})$ is $\geq1/M$, which is a sufficient condition for $\rho_{\boldsymbol{\theta}}=\rho\sum_j\Omega_j\geq\rho$.
+From Eqs \eqref{eq:overlappdf} and \eqref{eq:powerlaw}, we have